Sunday, 25 June 2023

 The plane-type selection, mixing, rates and expo are set up in INAV, not the radio.

-GOLDEN RULE - Don't use an existing model setup and edit it for INAV.
+GOLDEN RULE - Don't edit or reuse an existing model setup for INAV.
 Make a fresh blank model in your radio to ensure there are no leftover mixes, trims, logical switches or overrides.

 Configure your model like this -